sjaturner/archery_stats/README.md

 ## Workflow

+This looks complex but really only takes a couple of minutes once you are used to the process.

 1. Obtain a new target face.
 2. Shoot some arrows at it.
 3. Take a picture of the target face with your mobile phone, try to keep the phone vertical and ensure that the outer circle of the target is completely within the frame.